 26-4.10 Main Street Commercial District Inclusionary Overlay Zone a.
 Purpose.
 The purpose of this section is to establish a Main Street Commercial District Inclusionary Overlay Zone (MS CD) that places an overlay zone over specific areas of the Borough.
 Given the built out nature of the Borough, an effective inclusionary housing overlay zone will produce affordable units when suitable opportunities become available through redevelopment or other planning mechanisms.
 This overlay zone would provide for inclusionary residential housing to be developed either over first floor commercial development along Main Street or completely as inclusionary residential development not fronting Main Street on tax lots included in the overlay zone.
 The specific areas included are the portions of the Borough that can realistically accommodate inclusionary housing development, which are in proximity to public transit and the Borough's main mixed use commercial thoroughfares.
 The inclusionary overlay zone will regulate said developments through bulk and design standards.
 However, the Borough's underlying zoning will still be in effect.
 This will allow inclusionary affordable housing to be approved under local ordinance and regulations without detriment to the existing Borough zoning plan and ordinance.
 This creates a realistic opportunity to provide for the development of affordable housing in conformance with the requirements of the Court, the Fair Housing Act (N.J.S.A.
 52:27D-301), the New Jersey Council on Affordable Housing ("COAH") prior round regulations, the Housing Element and Fair Share Plan of the Borough of Allenhurst prepared by the Borough to address its Prior Round and Third Round affordable housing obligation and the court-approved Settlement Agreement between the Borough and FSHC.
-Permitted and conditional uses in the underlying zoning district in which the Overlay Zone is located and allow for inclusionary housing development within the provisions of this section.
+Permitted and conditional uses within the MS-CD Inclusionary Overlay Zone shall include all permitted and conditional uses in the underlying zoning district in which the Overlay Zone is located and allow for inclusionary housing development within the provisions of this section.

-- b.
-Principal Permitted Uses: - 1.
-All uses permitted within the zoning districts underlying this overlay zone. - 2.
-Multi-family residential development for sale or for rent, as follows: - i.
-On upper floors above ground-floor commercial space (mixed use buildings) of properties that front on Main Street; - ii.
-On any floor of properties that do not front on Main Street.
+- Principal Permitted Uses: b. - All uses permitted within the zoning districts underlying this overlay zone.
+1. 2. - Multi-family residential development for sale or for rent, as follows: - On upper floors above ground-floor commercial space (mixed use i. buildings) of properties that front on Main Street; - On any floor of properties that do not front on Main Street. ii.

-c.
-Permitted Accessory Uses: Uses that are customary and incidental to multi family housing, including, but not limited to:
+Permitted Accessory Uses: Uses that are customary and incidental to multi family c. housing, including, but not limited to:

-- 1. Parking
+- Parking 1.

 - 2. Garages

 - 3. Signs

 - 4. Fences

 - 5. Trash Enclosure

 - 6. Temporary construction trailers

 - 7. Utility pump stations, transformers, switches and meter facilities to support the development

 - 8. HVAC units

 - 9. Generators